 - Customize your lead generation efforts to different audiences

 - Be active, anytime and anywhere

 - Network with potential customers

 - Grow your professional network online faster

-Social media are probably the most effective channel for lead generation.
+Another great channel is social media - in fact, social media is probably the most effective channel for lead generation.
 However, this doesn’t necessarily mean that any follower or visitor represents a lead.
-In order to become a real lead, a social media user will have to, at least, visit your website and it’s your task to ensure this happens by simplifying the whole process.
-One effective strategy to do this is to add links to your site, to any post shared on social media.
-These links will need to lead to interesting pages on the site such as landing pages, newsletter, promotions, etc. You could even consider allowing for newsletter signups directly on social media channels, which would shorten the marketing process.
+To become a real lead, a social media user will have to, at least, visit your website, and it’s your task to ensure this happens by simplifying the whole process.
+One effective strategy to do this is to add links and CTAs that lead to your site in any post shared on social media.
+These links must lead audiences to relevant and informative pages on your website, such as; landing pages, newsletters, blogs, and so on.
+You could even consider allowing for newsletter signups directly on social media channels, which would shorten the marketing process.

 To complement your social media lead generation efforts, you should also work on content marketing at the same time - this is the production of quality content that can be either written or visual, for example:

 - Webinars are a great example of visual content that engages users and plays a central role in turning them into leads.
 Find a theme you know your target audience is interested in and plan a webinar around it.

 - Videos are another engaging type of quality visual content with the most viral potential and popular appeal.